bmild/nerf/README.md

 bash download_example_weights.sh
 ```
 to get a pretrained high-res NeRF for the Fern dataset.
 Now you can use the `render_demo.ipynb` to render new views.

+## Generating poses for your own scenes

+We recommend using the `imgs2poses.py` script from the [LLFF code](https://github.com/fyusion/llff).
+Then you can pass the base scene directory into our code using `--datadir <myscene>` along with `-dataset_type llff`.
+You can take a look at the `config_fern.txt` config file for example settings to use for a forward facing scene.